duck7000/aur_epsonscan2/README.md

+Currently not working, in update/testing state!
 This repo is for patching epsonscan2 to work on Arch based Linux.
-De standard AUR version misses a important patch that prohibite epsonscan to even open or find a connected scanner.
+De standard AUR version misses a important patch that prohibite epsonscan to even open or find a connected scanner

     First install all depencys:
     yay -S libjpeg-turbo libpng libtiff libusb qt5-base sane zlib boost cmake qt5-singlecoreapplication rapidjson bbe